Pico de Veleta: Complete hiking guide to the second highest peak in Sierra Nevada

 Once at the top, you can relax with mesmerizing views over stunningly attractive mountain peaks on three sides, and Granada and the Mediterranean on one side.
 On a clear day, you can actually see all the way to Africa.
 That’s pretty amazing!

-You could almost say you’re on top of Spain, but that would be if you hike 2.5-3 hours ahead to Mulhacen that you can see beautifully surrounded by other peaks, yet another great Granada hiking adventure.
+You could almost say you’re on top of Spain, but that would be if you hike 2.5-3 hours ahead to Mulhacen, which you can see a bit further ahead beautifully surrounded by other peaks, yet another great Granada hiking adventure.

 Hiking the two peaks, is perfectly doable either as a long and hard day trip, starting very early, or as an overnight trip sleeping in the Refugio-Vivac de la Caldera (3065 masl).